Hi, I’m Adele and I’m the founder and an Integrative Counsellor at Thriving Young Minds.

 If you have any questions or would like to discuss anything further please feel free to get in touch through the contact page.

-Hi, My name is Catherine and I am a Play Therapist at Thriving Young Minds.
+Hi, My name is Robyn and I am a Play Therapist at Thriving Young Minds.

 Hi, let me introduce myself, my name is Sue Warburton, and I am an Integrative Counsellor at Thriving Young Minds.